ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

     2. Use the shell `passwd` command to set a new root password for both the PSC and vCenter.
     3. Save the passwords that were displayed on the {{site.data.keyword.vmwaresolutions_short}} console or given to you by IBM Support.
 These passwords are reused later when you upgrade the appliances.
 2. Use the built-in Windows ISO mount function to mount the vCenter 6.7u1b ISO within your jump box.
 3. Follow the VMware instructions for upgrading all PSCs first.
-For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an external vCenter single sign-on or Platform Services Controller instance by using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){:external}.
+For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an external vCenter single sign-on or Platform Services Controller instance by using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){: external}.

 The **You must run the GUI upgrade from a Windows, Linux®, or Mac machine that is in the same network as the appliance that you want to upgrade** stated requirement applies to any subnet within your {{site.data.keyword.cloud_notm}} in your account.
-{:note}
+{: note}

 It is recommended that you use vCenterServer as your source and target for the upgrade.